 Disruptive

-Directional selection occurs when one or two of a traits extreme are selected A classic example is the peppered moth during the industrial revolution.
+Directional selection occurs when one or two extreme traits are selected A classic example is the peppered moth during the industrial revolution.
 In the mid 1800’s most peppered moths were white and black peppered moths were rare to see.
 As the industrial revolution moved forward factories were fueled by coal and became dark.
 By 1900 the population of peppered moths were mostly black.
 The black color on the dark tree was more favorable than the white color.

 0 comments: